 Philipus Renggi is the boss of Sumba Adventure Tours and Travel.
 He and his team drive you preferably with cars but also with motorcycles to all corners of the island.
 Not cheap but competent, helpful, and flexible.
 He is based in Tambolaka.
 Some of the guides mentioned herein work also for him.
 Phone: 081337107845 or 038721727; Email: firstname.lastname@example.org.
 His website (does not work again): http://sumbaadventuretours.com/

 Sony Radjah and his big family lives in Melolo.
 He often takes tourists, speaks very good English and is well informed, especially about the Savu population in East Sumba.
 He is involved in social institutions.
 Since 2016 he works for the weaver's cooperative in front of his house.
 If you want to live there, you should book well in advance.
 Phone: 085239238950; Email: email@example.com and www.facebook.com/sony.radjah

 Timo (Timotheus) is the good spirit of Artha Hotel in Waikabubak.
 When he has time, he will competently lead you around the Waikabubak area.
 Phone: 085253253980

-Yuli (Yuliana Leda Tara) speaks English and French.
+Yuli (Yuliana Leda Tara) speaks English and French fluently.
 She leads you by car or maybe by motorcycle competently to every corner of the island and is super informed on all regional and socio-political subjects.
-She and her family lived in the traditional Marapu village Tarung in Waikabubak.
-Unfortunately the village has been completely burnt down on 7 October 2017.
-For current information phone: 082236216297; Email: firstname.lastname@example.org
+She and her family lives in the traditional Marapu village Tarung in Waikabubak.
+Unfortunately the village has been completely burnt down on 7 October 2017, and her house has not been completely rebuilt yet.
+But she provides accommodation in other houses in the village.
+Phone: 082236216297; Email: firstname.lastname@example.org.